Fantastic Four (comic book): 1961–1970s

 The release of The Fantastic Four #1 (Nov.
 1961) was an unexpected success.
 Lee had felt ready to leave the comics field at the time, but the positive response to Fantastic Four persuaded him to stay on.
-The title began to receive fan mail and Lee started printing the letters in a letter column with issue #3.
+The title began to receive fan mail and Lee started printing the letters in a letter column with issue #3 along with introducing their suits.
 With the third issue, Lee created the hyperbolic slogan "The Greatest Comic Magazine in the World!!"
 The following issue, the slogan was changed to "The World's Greatest Comic Magazine!" and became a fixture on the issue covers into the 1990s, and on numerous covers in the 2000s.

 Issue #4 (May 1962) reintroduced Namor the Sub-Mariner, an aquatic antihero who was a star character of Marvel's earliest iteration, Timely Comics, during the late 1930s and 1940s period that historians and fans call the Golden Age of Comics.
 Issue #5 (July 1962) introduced the team's most frequent nemesis, Doctor Doom.
 These earliest issues were published bimonthly.
 With issue #16 (July 1963), the cover title dropped its The and became simply Fantastic Four.

 Kirby left Marvel in mid-1970, having drawn the first 102 issues plus an unfinished issue, partially published in Fantastic Four #108, with alterations, and later completed and published as Fantastic Four: The Lost Adventure (April 2008), Fantastic Four continued with Lee, Roy Thomas, Gerry Conway and Marv Wolfman as its consecutive regular writers, working with artists such as John Romita Sr., John Buscema, Rich Buckler and George Pérez, with longtime inker Joe Sinnott adding some visual continuity.
 Jim Steranko also contributed several covers during this time.
 A short-lived series titled Giant-Size Super-Stars starring the team began in May 1974 and changed its title to Giant-Size Fantastic Four with issue #2.
 John Byrne joined the title with issue #209 (Aug.
 1979), doing pencil breakdowns for Sinnott to finish.